cloudflare/cloudflare-docs/content/waf/custom-rules/create-dashboard.md

 The custom response has three settings:

-* **Response type**: Choose a content type from the list or select the default response.
+* **Response type**: Choose a content type from the list or select the default WAF block response.
 The response can be custom HTML, custom plain text, custom JSON, or custom XML.
 * **Response code**: Choose an HTTP status code for the response, in the range 400-499.
+The default response code is 403.
 * **Response body**: The body of the response.
 Configure a valid body according to the response type you selected.